K-bandwidth/Project-Forensics/README.md

 # Project-Forensics
-A shell script whose goal is to automate HDD and Memory Analysis.
-This is accomplished by utilising various forensic tools and automating the extraction and analysis of data from memory dumps
+In this project I'd like to present to you my take on a shell script whose goal is to automate HDD and Memory Analysis.
+This is accomplished by utilising various forensic tools and automating the extraction and analysis of data from memory dumps. it uses different carvers and has some redundancy, to help capture info that might be missed by another tool.

 [![Video Demonstration](https://img.youtube.com/vi/J1oS8VQSrmg/0.jpg)](https://youtu.be/J1oS8VQSrmg)